The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 These facts cast strong doubt on the assertion that Sam was under the influence--and prevent the prosecution from getting a guilty verdict in his DUI case.

-FSTs often are heavily relied on by the DUI “prosecution team” — the prosecutor, the arresting officer, and the California DUI criminalist.
+FSTs often are heavily relied on by the DUI “prosecution team” — the prosecutor, the arresting officer, and the DUI criminalist.
 These “experts” almost always testify that you “performed poorly” on these tests.
 As a result, they conclude that you were guilty of drunk driving.

 Your DUI defense lawyer will explain how balance and coordination during FSTs can be affected by: